diogofrmota/diogofrmota/README.md

 <h1>Hello!
 I´m Diogo Mota!</h1>

-DevOps Engineer with experience working across multiple domains, including insurance, banking and healthcare sector, I bring a solid understanding of a wide range of development tools and cloud technologies, including AWS and Azure, DevOps tools, integration tools, databases, and version control systems.

-My key technical skills include Kubernetes, Red Hat OpenShift, Docker, Linux, Terraform, Ansible, Java, Python, and Bash.

-Beyond professional projects, I actively maintain and experiment on a self-hosted infrastructure (Homelab) with a 3 node Kubernetes cluster using 3x Raspberry Pi 4B with PoE, continuously expanding my technical knowledge.
+I am a dedicated DevOps Engineer with over 3 years of experience in solution architecture and infrastructure deployment.
+In my current role at Akkodis, I am responsible for managing and architecting cloud and on-premise environments using tools like AWS, Kubernetes, Docker, Python, Java, Terraform, Ansible, Grafana, Prometheus, PostgreSQL and Helm Charts.

+Beyond my professional work, I actively maintain a hand-built homelab on a 3-node cluster using multiple Raspberry Pis where I recreate a real production environment.
+This personal project allows me to enhance my skills in automation, network, virtualization and monitoring with tools like ArgoCD, Kubernetes, Helm Charts, NGINX Ingress Controller, MetalLB, Prometheus, Grafana and Cert-Manager.

 💼 DevOps Engineer <br>
 💻 Currently working at Akkodis <br>